Andresmup/github-foundations/09_REPOSITORIES/Readme.md

 The are three main ways to create a repository, using the web browser, the CLI or desktop app.
 Let's dive into the browser options:

-1. In the upper-right corner of any page, select , then click New repository.
+1. In the upper-right corner of any page, select <kbd>+ ▼</kbd>, then click <kbd>New repository</kbd>.

-2. Other option its in the repository section of your profile, click in New.
+2. Other option its in the <ins>repository section</ins> of your profile, click in <kbd>New</kbd>.

-3. Optionally, to create a repository with the directory structure and files of an existing repository, select the Choose a template dropdown menu and click a template repository.
+3. Optionally, to create a repository with the directory structure and files of an existing repository, select the choose a template dropdown menu and click a template repository.
 You'll see template repositories that are owned by you and organizations you're a member of or that you've used before.

 4. Optionally, if you chose to use a template, to include the directory structure and files from all branches in the template, and not just the default branch, select Include all branches.